Vincent-28/Personal-Bio/README.md

 # Personal Bio Page

 This repository contains a very simple personal bio webpage built with **HTML** and **CSS**.
-The purpose of this project is to demonstrate my basic understanding of front-end web development concepts such as:
+The purpose of this project is to demonstrate basic understanding of front-end web development concepts such as:

 - Structuring content with HTML
 - Applying styling with external CSS